zrasool88/Takeaway-App/README.md

 * Menu: A class with a menu HASH with name of dishes and their price as key value pairs.
 Dishes can be ADDED to and REMOVED from the menu.

 * Order: Orders are constructed by choosing dishes from the menu.
 Orders are individual for each customer.
 Orders are comprised of the name of dishes and their quantities.
+Orders can be complete or incomplete.

 * Dish: A class with two attributes, name and price.
 Dishes are LISTED on the MENU.